bbc/dvbcss-synctiming/docs/README.md

 between the rising and falling edges is considered to be the time of (the middle of) the flash or beep.

-The detector code applies a small amount of hold time (1ms for beeps, 4ms for flashes).
+The detector code applies a small amount of hold time.
 If a falling edge is detected but the data rises again after less than the hold time, then the falling edge is considered spurious (e.g. due to backlight modulation) and is ignored.

+This hold time is set to x0.5 the duration of the flashes or beeps.

 ### How are observed timings translated to be on the DVB CSS timeline?